RIKEN-RCCS/lens3/doc/design.md

 ## Overview

   + Terminology
-    --Storage Zone:
+    --Storage Pool:
       UNIX userid, bucket storage, access key, expiration date, etc.
       A concept that summarizes a set of information.
-A concept similar to Endpoint, but Because the facade hostname function makes the endpoint-url common, To avoid confusion, this system calls it the Storage Zone.
+A concept similar to Endpoint, but Because the facade hostname function makes the endpoint-url common, To avoid confusion, this system calls it the Storage Pool.
-      (Abbreviated as zone if it is not ambiguous in context)
+      (Abbreviated as pool if it is not ambiguous in context)

 ## System configuration